 Accessible Entrance and Parking for the Owens-Thomas Carriage House

 The Owens-Thomas Museum Store, Slave Quarters/Orientation Gallery, public restrooms, and garden are wheelchair accessible.
+The House itself is not wheelchair accessible due to the historic nature of the site.
 A parking space for individuals with disabilities is available near the entrance on President Street.

 The Telfair offers programs by appointment for audiences with special needs, including touch tours for the visually impaired, signed tours for the hearing impaired, and outreach to persons who are physically challenged.
 These audiences are also served by outreach visits to the City of Savannah’s therapeutics program, and to adult day care and other centers, often followed by museum visits.
 In addition to programs, the Telfair hosts I Have Marks to Make, an annual exhibition celebrating the therapeutic and rehabilitative aspects of art.